liyanasahir/hugo-blog/content/posts/comfort-zones.md

 It’s a vicious thing, your inner voice.
 It’s not easy to admit this thinking to others either, knowing it comes from a deeply flawed place, and all logical evidence speaks to the contrary.
 I spoke to a lot of people about this - friends, family, mentors - people who have more faith in me than I have in myself.
 They remind me that I might truly be an idiot - but just not in the way I think I am.
 So I nodded along for the most part, knowing how much they truly mean what they say, all while feeling the dread grow stronger on the inside.

 My first semester, funnily enough in hindsight, turned out to be all my fears personified.
-I sat blinking throughout the first lecture in computational methods of optimization, trying to stay awake at 8am, feeling like perhaps the language my professor was speaking was not the same English I knew (little did I know, this feeling would be the first of many to come this semester).
+I sat blinking throughout the first lecture in computational methods of optimization, trying to stay awake at 8am, feeling like perhaps the language my professor was speaking was not the same language I knew (little did I know, this feeling would be the first of many to come this semester).
 We were dumped headfirst into multivariate probability distributions, optimization techniques that required more calculus than I ever remembered learning, and proofs - endless and endless mathematical proofs.
 Dealing with assignments felt like whack-a-mole: one down, two up, down in time for midterms to pop up, and so the cycle continued - until one day I woke up and it was finals week.

 After I slowly came back up from the post-semester haze in late December, I realized something: by the end, I had learnt to follow the language my professors were speaking.
 And turns out, as with any language, all that was needed to understand it better was learning a few more words - along with the patience, time, and effort required to learn them, ofcourse.
 (Apologies for the extended metaphor, but you get where I'm going with this?)